Bearlock/outoffocus/src/pages/fecalnomorta.md

 On this happy Monday Erick gives us a vague and rambling overview of Robert Jordan's magnum opus the Wheel of Time series.
 We go on several segues that include discussions on surviving as a jaded New Yorker, bad fantasy novels and where to find them, and the terrible things J.K Rowling has done to her books _after_ she wrote them.

-Somehow we also move onto embarassing displays of our athletic prowess by talking sports.
+Somehow we also move onto dismal displays of our athletic prowess by talking sports.
 Topics include world cup bandwagoning, Nick's potential career as a NFL linebacker, and how Erick has embraced middle class living by playing _both_ pickleball and racquetball.

 Come, listen as we embarrass ourselves by exposing our incompentence in the arenas of brains and brawns.
 Check it out, subscribe to our nonsense, and hit us up on [Twitter][twit] and [Instagram][insta] (\@outoffocusshow).